 Sigma Tau Delta, founded in 1924, is the international English honors society.
 There are more than 870 active chapters worldwide, and roughly 9,000 new members are selected to be inducted every year.

-At Utica College, the English faculty members select UC's newest inductees, who are awarded their membership during the Spring party.
+At Utica University, the English faculty members select Utica's newest inductees, who are awarded their membership during the Spring party.
 In addition to being selected by the faculty, members must also have taken at least two upper-level English courses, and have earned a 3.0 grade point average or higher.

-For induction into the Utica College chapter of Sigma Tau Delta, the international English honors society, the English Department's criteria include, but are not limited to, the following:
+For induction into the Utica University chapter of Sigma Tau Delta, the international English honors society, the English Department's criteria include, but are not limited to, the following: